How to Automate Your Business Operations: The Complete Build for $60K–$120K Operators

 Month 4+: Continuous improvement, adding 1-2 new automations monthly as new patterns emerge

-The maintenance reality: Budget 3-5 hours monthly for automation maintenance once you have 6-9 automations running.
-That’s monitoring performance, fixing broken integrations, handling edge cases, and updating for tool changes.
-Net time gain: 55-97 hours monthly after maintenance.
-Still excellent ROI, but factor this into planning.
+The maintenance reality is that you should budget 3–5 hours each month for automation maintenance once you have 6–9 automations running, which includes monitoring performance, fixing broken integrations, handling edge cases, and updating for tool changes, so your net time gain remains 55–97 hours each month after maintenance and still delivers strong ROI that you should plan for explicitly.

-When Derek automated lead follow-up for his $89K/month course business, he saw conversion increase from 11% to 19% (inquiry to booked call) within 30 days.
+When Derek automated lead follow-up for his $89K per month course business, his conversion rate from inquiry to booked call increased from 11% to 19% within 30 days.

-Result by the end of Day 21: First 3 automations live, monitored, and working.
-Actual time savings measured.
-Next 3 automations queued for build.
+By the end of Day 21, your first three automations are live, monitored, and working, your actual time savings are measured, and the next three automations are already queued for build.

 Your Automation Layer needs 5 core templates to identify opportunities and track performance.
 Here’s what each template contains and how to use it: